axiros/vpe/docs/swagger.md

 ### Authentication

-If API.passw is set, then by default requests is using BasicAuth.
+If API.passw is set, then by default the client uses BasicAuth.
 For digest, set `digest = True` into the API class.

 ## Command Line Usage